solutionst/UsaceRiversSsis/README.md

- United States Army Corps of Engineers Lock Delay Data Analytics This little project is a demonstration of the Microsoft SSIS and SSAS tools as they apply to a freely available dataset of slightly more than 800,000.
+# United States Army Corps of Engineers Lock Delay Data Exploration

-My goal in this project is to demonstrate tool usage, and maybe, provide some hints for efficient first-time use of these tools.
-For the SSAS portion of the project, I only completed creation of a multi-dimensional cube model.
+This little project shows the result of using the Microsoft SSIS and SSAS tools as they apply to a freely available dataset of slightly more than 800,000 rows.
+(SSIS is SQL Server Integration Services and SSAS is SQL Server Analysis Services.)

-A tabular model was not created.
-Finally, I will present some data exploration facts about locks on the Ohio River and raise some questions for further study.
+The goal of this project is to tell my story of learning the SSIS/SSAS tools within the context of an interesting problem.
+This document is not a tutorial on how to use the Microsoft data tools.
+Microsoft and YouTube have lots of tutorials about the usage of each tool or step.

 --------------------------------------------
 ## About the data

 The dataset for this project provides the following facts for the period 1 Jan 2016 through 30 Jun 2017.
-- Corp district
+- Corps district
 - River
 - Lock number
 - Lock name